MicrosoftDocs/azure-devops-docs/docs/organizations/security/data-protection.md

 We host Azure DevOps entirely in Azure datacenters.
 Azure DevOps uses many core Azure services, including compute, storage, networking, Azure SQL, identity and access management, and Azure Service Bus.

 Azure DevOps uses Azure Storage as the primary repository for service metadata and customer data.
-Depending on the type of data and the storage and retrieval needs, Azure DevOps uses Azure Blob Storage (for binary large objects) and Azure SQL Database storage.
+Depending on the type of data and the storage and retrieval requirements, Azure DevOps uses Azure Blob Storage and Azure SQL Database.

-To help you understand the Azure DevOps Services approach to data protection, here's some background on these elements:
+To help you understand the Azure DevOps Services approach to data protection, here's some background on the storage services:

 - [Azure Blob Storage](/azure/storage/blobs/storage-quickstart-blobs-dotnet) stores large chunks of unstructured data.
 All projects use this service.
 Data includes potentially sensitive or private information, like the contents of source files and attachments for work items.
 For most projects, the majority of storage in use is this type of unstructured blob storage.

-- [Azure SQL Database](/azure/azure-sql/database) stores the structured and transactional aspects of your organization, including project metadata, the versioned source control history, and work item details.
+- [Azure SQL Database](/azure/azure-sql/database) stores the structured and transactional aspects of your organization, including project metadata, the versioned source-control history, and details of work items.
 Database storage gives you fast access to the important elements of your project.
 It provides indexes into the blob storage to look up files and attachments.

 Administrators can manage access to resources by [granting or restricting permissions](/previous-versions/azure/devops/reference/process-templates/configure-initial-groups-teams-members-permissions) on user identities or groups.
 Azure DevOps uses federated authentication of user identities via [Microsoft Entra ID](../accounts/access-with-azure-ad.md) and Microsoft accounts.

 During authentication, the user is routed to the authentication provider, where they provide their credentials.
 After the authentication provider has verified the user's credentials, Azure DevOps issues an authentication cookie to the user.
 This cookie allows the user to remain authenticated against Azure DevOps.

 In this way, the user's credential information is never shared directly with Azure DevOps.
-For each Azure DevOps resource that the user tries to access, permissions are validated based on the user's explicit permissions and on permissions that the user inherited through group membership.
+For each Azure DevOps resource that the user tries to access, validation of permissions is based on the user's explicit permissions and on permissions that the user inherited through group membership.

-Administrators can use access controls to protect [access to the organization](../accounts/connect-organization-to-azure-ad.md), project collections, team projects, and team-scoped data and functionality.
-Administrators can also protect more specific assets like version control folders and work item area paths.
+Administrators can use access controls to help protect [access to the organization](../accounts/connect-organization-to-azure-ad.md), project collections, team projects, and team-scoped data and functionality.
+Administrators can also use access controls for specific assets like folders for version control and area paths for work items.

 ## Data availability

 Azure DevOps uses many Azure Storage features to help ensure data availability if there's a hardware failure, service disruption, or regional disaster.
-Also, the Azure DevOps team follows procedures to protect data from accidental or malicious deletion.
+Also, the Azure DevOps team follows procedures to help protect data from accidental or malicious deletion.

 ### Data redundancy

-To help protect data during hardware or service failures, Azure Storage geo-replicates customer data between two regions in the same geography.
+To help protect data during hardware or service failures, Azure Storage geo-replicates customer data between two regions in the same geographical location.
 For example, Azure can geo-replicate data between northern and western Europe or between northern and southern United States.

 For Azure Blob Storage, customer data is replicated three times within a single region.
-Customer data is replicated asynchronously to a second region in the same geography.
+Customer data is replicated asynchronously to a second region in the same geographical location.
 As such, Azure always maintains the equivalent of six copies of your data.

 Having multiple copies enables you to fail over to a separate region if there's a major outage or disaster, while also having local redundancy for hardware failures within a region.
 For Azure SQL Database storage, daily backups are maintained offsite if there's a regional disaster.